adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 - The code examples are in TypeScript, so we expect you to have some familarity with it.

 [note]
-The core of the framework is under the preview release is quite stable and ready for production use.
-It's just that some of the old AdonisJS packages are not migrated to work with new core.
+The core of the framework is under the preview release.
+It is **quite stable and ready for production use**.

+However, some AdonisJS v4 packages are not migrated to work with new core and few parts are missing documentation.
 [/note]

 ## Creating a New Project